RETIREMENT BENEFITS & SSD

 You can see from the above example that the worker’s retirement benefit amount will be based on whatever earnings the worker earned during their lifetime.
 Subsequently, each worker earns different amounts of money.
 As such, every worker’s retirement benefit is a different monthly amount.

-Full retirement age is the age when you can start receiving your full retirement benefit amount.
+Full retirement age is the age when you can start getting paid your full retirement benefit amount.
 The full retirement age is 66 if you were born from 1943 to 1954.
 The full retirement age increases gradually if you were born from 1955 to 1960, until it reaches 67.
 For anyone born 1960 or later, full retirement benefits start at age 67.

 EARLY RETIREMENT BENEFITS

 Second, you can receive early retirement benefits.
 You can get retirement benefits as early as age 62.
-However, the SSA will reduce your benefit if you start receiving benefits before your full retirement age.
+However, the SSA will reduce your benefit if you start getting benefits before your full retirement age.
 Visit our website to learn how claiming retirement benefits early will affect your benefit amount.

 DELAYED RETIREMENT BENEFITS